 - △ CAUTION: A setup configuration is model-specific.
 File system corruption may result if source and target computers are not the same model.
-For example, do not copy the setup configuration from a dc5xxx PC to a dx5xxx PC. - Select a setup configuration to copy.
+For example, do not copy the setup configuration from a dc7xxx PC to a dx7xxx PC. - Select a setup configuration to copy.
 Turn off the computer.
 If you are in Windows, click Start > Shut Down > Shut Down. - 2.
 If you are using a USB flash media device, insert it now. - 3.
 Turn on the computer. - 4.
-As soon as the computer is turned on, press F10 when the monitor light turns green to enter Computer Setup.
-Press Enter to bypass the title screen, if necessary. - NOTE: If you do not press F10 at the appropriate time, you must restart the computer and again press F10 when the monitor light turns green to access the utility. - 5.
-If you are using a diskette, insert it now. - Click File > Replicated Setup > Save to Removable Media.
-Follow the instructions on the screen to create the configuration diskette or USB flash media device. - 7.
-Turn off the computer to be configured and insert the configuration diskette or USB flash media device. - 8.
-Turn on the computer to be configured. - 9.
-As soon as the computer is turned on, press F10 when the monitor light turns green to enter Computer Setup.
+As soon as the computer is turned on, press F10 before the computer boots to the operating system to enter Computer Setup.
+Press Enter to bypass the title screen, if necessary. - NOTE: If you do not press F10 at the appropriate time, you must restart the computer and again press F10 before the computer boots to the operating system to access the utility. - 5.
+If you are using a diskette, insert it now.

+- Click File > Replicated Setup > Save to Removable Media.
+Follow the instructions on the screen to create the configuration diskette or USB flash media device. - Turn off the computer to be configured and insert the configuration diskette or USB flash media device. - Turn on the computer to be configured. - 9.
+As soon as the computer is turned on, press F10 before the computer boots to the operating system to enter Computer Setup.
 Press Enter to bypass the title screen, if necessary. - Click File > Replicated Setup > Restore from Removable Media, and follow the instructions on the screen. - 11.
 Restart the computer when the configuration is complete.